 On the other end of the spectrum, particularly small or newly formed VPNs may still work with Netflix simply because they haven’t been recognized yet.
 These providers are able to get through the ban for the exact opposite reason as their larger counterparts — their user numbers are so small that Netflix never detects an issue.

-That’s not saying you won’t find a diamond in the rough that fits your needs perfectly, but typically large, established VPNs offer a much higher level of service.
+That’s not saying you won’t find a diamond in the rough that fits your needs perfectly, but typically large, established Netflix VPNs offer a much higher level of service.

 Make Your Own VPN

-This is the only surefire way to guarantee that your VPN will never be detected by Netflix, but it comes with a pretty significant limitation — only one server location to access the VPN from.
-That means you won’t be able to access Netflix libraries from around the world, which is the main reason a lot of people want to use a VPN with Netflix in the first place.
+This is the only surefire way to guarantee that your Netfllix VPN will never be detected by Netflix, but it comes with a pretty significant limitation — only one server location to access the VPN from.
+That means you won’t be able to access Netflix libraries from around the world, which is the main reason a lot of people want to use a Netflix VPN in the first place.
 You’ll also need to install the VPN on your router if you want to use it on your mobile devices, and even then you’ll only be protected in your home.

 How To Compare The Best VPNs For Netflix